-The rates examples provided use the 2020 property valuations, which will come into effect from 1 July 2021.
-The examples are GST inclusive.
+The rates examples provided are indicative, GST inclusive, and use the 2020 property valuations, which will come into effect from 1 July 2021.

-In the rates modelling assumptions, the Councilfunded portion of the irrigator extractive capacity is \$14.6 million (inclusive of the additional budget provision).
-These additional costs are to be loan funded over 30-40 years.
-In order to mitigate the impact of the proposed rates increase Council proposes to step in the loan servicing over the first five years of the LTP 2021 - 2031.
+In the rates modelling assumptions, the Council-funded portion of the irrigator extractive capacity is \$25.2 million. \$14.6 million will be loan funded over 30 - 40 years, with principal and interest, and \$10.6 million will be funded through a 10 year interest-only loan.
+In order to mitigate the impact of the proposed rates increase, Council proposes to step in the loan servicing over the first five years of the LTP 2021 - 2031.
 This means rather than the full rates increase occurring in the 2021/2022 year, it is phased in over five years and this is shown in the rates examples on the following pages.